barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

     graphs.
 ---

+!!! attention ""
+    The "Trying again" section was initially incorrect, and said that a task chain was better than pushing the roll in some situations.

 When a [glo:pc] wants to do something, the [glo:gm] might call for a roll to see whether they succeed or, if success or failure is a given, how well they do.